Rockefeller to SEC: Elevate Cybersecurity Guidance

 Getting More Companies to Include Cyber-Incidents in SEC Filings

-See Also: Addressing the Identity Risk Factor in the Age of 'Need It Now'Sen. Jay Rockefeller wants the Securities and Exchange Commission to elevate its guidance that businesses report significant cybersecurity incidents in their SEC filings.
+See Also: Fraud Prevention for Banks: Top 10 Tech Requirements to EvaluateSen.
+Jay Rockefeller wants the Securities and Exchange Commission to elevate its guidance that businesses report significant cybersecurity incidents in their SEC filings.

 In October 2011, after receiving a request from Rockefeller and four other senators [see Senators Ask SEC to Issue IT Security Guidance], the SEC issued staff guidance on disclosure obligations regarding cybersecurity risks and incidents [see SEC Issues Cyber-Incident Guidance].
 Now, the chairman of the Senate Commerce, Science and Transportation Committee wants the SEC commissioner to provide the guidance.